izikeros/blog/content/posts/posts/2023/2023-06-09-forward_deployed_engineer.md

 ## Introduction

 In enterprise software, there is an increasing demand for versatile engineers who can seamlessly integrate complex products into customers' specific implementation needs.
 This demand has given rise to the role of Forward Deployed Engineer (FDE).
 FDEs play a crucial role in ensuring successful technical integration and ongoing product deployment, acting as a bridge between the product suite and the unique requirements of each customer.
-This blog post will delve into the responsibilities of FDEs and shed light on why this role is in high demand.
+This blog post will look into the responsibilities of FDEs and shed light on why this role is in high demand.

 <a id="understanding-the-role-of-fdes"></a>